 From September 1 through 30, the 192nd Tank Battalion was sent to Louisiana for maneuvers.
 It was after the maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
-It was on the side of a hill that they learned they were being sent overseas.
-Men 29 years old or older were given the opportunity to resign from federal service.
+It was on the side of a hill that the battalion members learned they were being sent overseas.
+Married men or men 29 years old or older were given the opportunity to resign from federal service.
 It was at that time that Wallace joined the 192nd and was assigned to B Company.
 Most of the men received furloughs home to say their goodbyes.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” a term they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.